tanghaibao/goatools/README.md

     where the optional _--sections_ argument is used.
   * **Compare GO lists**:
     Compare two or more lists of GO IDs using _scripts/compare_gos.py_.
     This script can be used with or without grouping.
-Grouping can help the researcher better visualize the major differences between the GO lists.
   * **Stochastic GOEA simulations**:
     One of the findings resulting from our simulations is:
     [Larger study sizes result in higher GOEA sensitivity](https://github.com/dvklopfenstein/goatools_simulation#manuscript-figures),